Landlord type (LLDD)

 How this variable is created

-Landlord Type is a dwelling variable that is created based on responses from the Tenure Type and Landlord Type questions on the Census Household Form.
-Images of these questions are provided below.
+This variable is created based on responses from the Tenure type and Landlord type questions on the Census form.

 Only one response can be given for this item.
-If respondents provide more than one response to this question in error, the top-most response is used.
+If respondents provide more than one response to this question in error, the first response is used.

 In 1971, the response categories increased to three: State Housing Authority; Employer; and Other landlord.
-The number of response categories continued to increase from three (from 1971 until 1991) to seven (in 1996 and 2001) and then to eight for subsequent Censuses.
-No changes were made for 2016.
+The number of response categories continued to increase from three (from 1971 until 1991) to seven (in 1996 and 2001) and then to eight for subsequent censuses.